 Informative Abstract

 An informative abstract is a mini-version of the paper.
 It is a synopsis.
 It contains not only the study goals and research methods but also the results and conclusions.
 This type of abstract is more detailed and longer than a descriptive abstract, often going up to 200 to 300 words.
 The author presents an outline of the study's findings or proofs, the thesis or main arguments, and a brief argument of the implications.
-Besides, you can always say, "Write my paper."
-Do not hesitate to ask us for help!
+Besides, you can always rely on professional paper writing services to assist you with your research paper efficiently.

 Descriptive & Informative Abstracts: Common Differences